tchoi8/teachingasart2018/lectures/lecture1.md

 # 30-31.

 Learning is building a habit.
-People learn by making a muscle memory of doing something, repetition is important, necessary.
+People learn by making muscle memory of doing something, repetition is important, necessary.

 Teaching is making a habitat, an environment where one can build the habit.